dymmond/edgy/docs/queries/queries.md

 perform those same actions.

-If you haven't yet seen the [models][model] and [managers][managers] section, now would be a great time to have a look and get yourself acquainted .
+If you haven't yet seen the [models][model] and [managers][managers] section, now would be a great time to have a look and get yourself acquainted.

 ## QuerySet